fatema010/TABLEAU_Dashboard/README.md

 - Filters, parameters, and actions can be added to the dashboard to enable interactivity.

-- Users can filter data dynamically, drill down into specific dimensions, and see visualizations update in real time.
+- Users can filter data dynamically, drill down into specific dimensions, and see visualizations updated in real-time.

-For questions or feedback, please contact [Your Name](mailto:your.email@example.com).

----

-Customize the template with accurate information, such as your contact details, repository structure, and insights from your analysis.
-This README provides a detailed overview of your "TABLEAU Dashboard" project for potential users and collaborators.